With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 (It ranks up there with The Hunt for Red October as a great science-related film)

-Obviously, it’s about what happened to a subsequent Apollo flight after Armstrong and Aldrin walked on the moon, but it’s a telling story of American engineers rising to get the job done and the astronauts returned safely to earth.
+It’s about what happened to a subsequent Apollo flight after Armstrong and Aldrin walked on the moon.
+It tells the story of American engineers rising to get the job done, and the astronauts returned safely to earth.

-My father-in-law was an aerospace engineer and one of those men who figured out how to make the air filter work.
+My father-in-law was one of those men who figured out the electrical system.

 My husband remembers him not coming home for three days while they figured out.